divya-mohan0209/open-source-in-asia/README.md

 # Open Source in Asia

-A list of open-source communities in Asia
+This serves as a list of open source communities in Asia, and further feeds into resolving [the GitHub issue open within CHAOSS Asia](https://github.com/chaoss/chaoss-asia/issues/2).

 If you're unsure which sub-region the community belongs to, please check [this Wikipedia entry](https://en.wikipedia.org/wiki/United_Nations_geoscheme_for_Asia) on the Geoschemes for Asia.

+Further information for communities is also available on GitHub issues [here](https://github.com/chaoss/chaoss-asia/issues/4) and [here](https://github.com/chaoss/chaoss-asia/issues/5).

 ## East Asia
 - [Open Chain Working Group China]()